 The last one is a bit tricky.
 You need to monitor what’s going on in your industry so you can find new potential influencers to work with.

-But if your keywords are too broad, you will get a lot of notification you can’t use.
+But if your keywords are too broad, you will get a lot of notifications that are of no use to you.

 Imagine you run a restaurant or a wedding salon.
 Keywords like “restaurant” or “wedding salon” are too general to provide useful results.
 You will receive all the mentions containing these terms.
 So, how can you narrow down the search but still get relevant results?